28.13: Regulation of the Cell Cycle by Protein Kinases

 \end{equation}

-Hence the empirical expression used in fitting Model 1 is completely in accord with the Hill treatment of cooperativity.
-Again we use the Hill equation when modeling binding and kinetic data that show significant sensitivity to conditions.
-It gives yet another parameter to help fit the data and to test models.
+Hence, the empirical expression used in fitting Model 1 is completely in accord with the Hill treatment of cooperativity.
+Again, we use the Hill equation to model binding and kinetic data that are highly sensitive to conditions.
+It provides an additional parameter to aid in fitting the data and testing models.

 Two different representations of a reaction diagram showing Model 1 are shown in Figure \(\PageIndex{12}\).